iM4CH3T3/palera1n/README.md

 </p>

 # WARNING: THIS ONLY SUPPORTS A11 RN AND IS NOT RECOMMENDED AT ALL.
 ONLY FOR DEVS.
 DO NOT USE.
+## Only works on iOS 16.x for now, and you MUST enable DEVELOPER MODE.

 # How does it work?
 It boots the device with multiple patches required.
 On first run, it'll boot a ramdisk which dumps your onboard blob, creates a fakefs (if using semi tethered), installs the loader app, and patches your kernel.